Saturday, 23 March 2019

 LEGENDS

-The legend applied to Kanchi Athi VaradaRaja Perumal Temple, Palli Konda Perumal temple near Vellore is applied to this temple also, since all the three temples are on the banks of Palar River / vegavathi river ( The legend goes like this..
-When Brahma was doing a yagam with out Saraswati, she got angry and took the form of Vegavathi river and flowed with full flow to destroy yagam.
-To the request of Brahma, Vishnu laid down and stopped the flow of Vegavathi river).
+The legend applied to Kanchi Athi Varadaraja Perumal Temple, and Palli Konda Perumal temple near Vellore has also applied to this temple since all three temples are on the banks of Palar River/Vegavathi River (The legend goes like this...
+When Brahma was doing a yagam without Saraswati, she got angry and took the form of the Vegavathi river and flowed with full flow to destroy the yaga.
+At the request of Brahma, Vishnu lay down and stopped the flow of the Vegavathi river.

-It is believed that one’s “sins” in the account of Chitra Gupta will be removed if pray this Ranganathar.
-Ladies used to pray Thayar for getting married and Childless ladies for Child.
-The temple sthala purana says, mangalasasanam was done by Periyalwar, Andal, Kulasekara Alwar, Thirumazhisai Alwar, Thondaradippodi Alvar, Bhoothathalvar, Peyalwar and Nammalwar.
-Hence this Ranganathar temple is considered an equivalent to 107th Divya Desam.
+It is believed that one’s “sins” in the account of Chitra Gupta will be removed if one prays to this Ranganathar.
+Ladies used to pray to Thayar for getting married, and Childless ladies for a Child.
+The temple sthala purana says, mangalasasanam was done by Periyalwar, Andal, Kulasekara Alwar, Thirumazhisai Alwar, Thondaradippodi Alvar, Bhoothathalvar, Peyalwar, and Nammalwar.
+Hence, this Ranganathar temple is considered an equivalent to the 107th Divya Desam.

 POOJAS AND CELEBRATIONS